OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 - Claude Code is the better fit if you prioritize code quality, complex reasoning across large codebases, flexible hook-based policies, and a mature skill ecosystem.

 Neither tool is standing still.
-Codex CLI’s daily release cadence and growing contributor base suggest the code quality gap may narrow over time, and Claude Code’s agent teams feature and expanding MCP support show Anthropic is working to match Codex on infrastructure readiness.
-The full Codex pricing page and Blake Crosley’s deep dive are useful resources for making a more detailed comparison against your specific workflow.
+Codex CLI’s daily release pace and growing contributor base suggest the code quality gap may close over time.
+Claude Code’s agent teams feature and wider MCP support show Anthropic is working to match Codex on infrastructure.
+The Codex pricing page and Blake Crosley’s deep dive help you weigh the two against your own workflow.